FREAC/PyUTM/README.md

 Three | 100 | Football Field
 Four | 10 | House
 Five | 1 | Bath towel

+### Reading a grid reference

+In order to locate the area described by a grid reference, break the grid reference down into its component sets and read from left to right.

+For example, 52JGS0495 contains the following sets:
+- GZD: 52J
+- 100 km square: GS
+- Distance: 0495
+  - Easting: 04
+  - Northing: 95

 ### What is a unique identifier?